json-schema-org/community/docs/blog-guidelines.md

 Other topics are welcome, but it needs to have a direct link to the JSON Schema Community.

-We accept content from JSON Schema maintainers and contributors, implementation maintainers and JSON Schema Champions.
+We accept content from JSON Schema maintainers and contributors, implementation maintainers, and JSON Schema Champions.

 Blog type definitions:
 * Tooling blog: Any blog post on a JSON Schema implementation.